 As you know, having independence and control means exercising the right to take risks.
-A "risk" means that the resident wants to do something that the residence does not believe is appropriate because of the resident's physical or mental condition or other factors.
+A risk in this context may mean that the resident wants to do something that the residence believes is not appropriate because of the resident's physical or mental condition or other factors.
 Assisted living philosophy, while considering resident safety crucial, also recognizes the need to balance safety precautions with important quality of life values such as resident choice and control.
-In fact, the Assisted Living Federation of America (ALFA)' discusses the difference (see Further Reading at the end of this guide) between nursing homes and assisted living residences as the attempt of assisted living to shift away from the medicalization of long-term care.
-ALFA states that nursing homes try to make the environment as safe as possible and services are planned and provided in ways that will reduce the possibility of an adverse outcome.
-This often results in a lower quality of life.